Skip to content

 Store and forward messaging is used to serve traffic to back-end services that can only accept request messages at a given rate.
 This method also ensures guaranteed delivery of messages.
 Messages are never lost since they are stored in the message store and available for future reference.

-In this tutorial, instead of sending the request directly to the back-end service, you store the request message in the RabbitMQ broker.
-You then use a Message Processor to retrieve the message from the store before delivering it to the back-end service.
+In this tutorial, instead of sending the request directly to the back-end service, you will store the request message in the RabbitMQ Message Store.
+You will then use a Message Processor to retrieve the message from the store and deliver it to the back-end service.

 Let's get started!